Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Methodology: Domain Adaptation via Manifold Optimization

 In typical domain adaptation, labels from the target environment $Y \sim \cP_\cT(Y)$ are unavailable, and thus $R_\cT(\beta)$ cannot be directly minimized.
 To circumvent this issue, we design a simple surrogate objective that does not require labels from the target environment, requiring only information about $\cP_{\cS}(X, Y)$ and $\cP_{\cT}(X)$.
 In the sequel we will denote $\Sigma_\cE := \E_\cE[X X^\top]$ for $\cE \in \{\cS, \cT\}$.
 We start with a simple algebraic relation between the source and the target. \begin{proposition} Under Assumption \ref{asmp:base} and $\Delta^\top \Delta = I_r$, we have

 \end{proposition}

 The geometry of the target risk landscape involves a balance of two terms with clear distance interpretations.
-The first term, $R_\cS(\beta)$, is an actionable objective in domain adaptation based on source risk.
+The first term $R_\cS(\beta)$ is the source risk.
 The second term encodes a distance between $\beta$ and the endogenous component, $\beta^\star + \Delta \gamma$, under a geometry determined by the covariance shift matrix $\Sigma_\cT - \Sigma_\cS$.
 The second term is not actionable based on data because $\beta^\star + \Delta \gamma$ is unknown.
 In the following proposition, we define an actionable objective, which serves as a surrogate upper bound for the target risk, for all $\beta$ and $\beta^\star + \Delta \gamma$.

 To make the presentation simple, we impose the following additional assumption. \begin{assumption}[Target Richer than Source] Let $\Lambda_\cE := \E_\cE[E E^\top]$ for $\cE \in \{\cS, \cT\}$.
-Assume that $\Lambda_{\cT} \succ \Lambda_{\cS}$. \end{assumption} Note that the assumption is for simplicity of presentation: we can state more general results by separating the positive and negative parts of $\Lambda_{\cT} - \Lambda_{\cS}$.
+Assume that $D := \Sigma_{\cT} - \Sigma_{\cS} \succ 0$. \end{assumption} Note that the assumption is for simplicity of presentation: we can state more general results by separating the positive and negative parts of $\Lambda_{\cT} - \Lambda_{\cS}$.
 More importantly, we use Assumption \ref{asmp:richer-target} to focus on the interesting regime of distribution shift where the target distribution strictly dominates the source.
 This is when out-of-domain extrapolation can happen.
 Informally speaking, the Loewner order, $\Lambda_{\cT} \succ \Lambda_{\cS}$, indicates more variability present in the target domain.